BishopFox/badPods/README.md

 Multiple likely paths to full cluster compromise (all resources in all namespaces)

 ### How?
-Once you create the pod, you can exec into it and you will have root access on the node running your pod.
-One promising privesc path is available if you can schedule your pod to run on the master node (not possible in a cloud managed environment).
-Even if you can only schedule your pod on the worker node, you can access the node's kubelet creds, you can create mirror pods in any namespace, and you can access any secret mounted within any pod on the node you are on, and then it to gain access to other namespaces or to create new cluster role bindings.
+The pod you create mounts the host's filesystem to the pod.
+You then exec your pod and chroot to the directory where you mounted the host's filesystem and have root on the node running your pod.
+One promising privesc path is available if you can schedule your pod to run on the master node (not possible in most cloud hosted k8s environment).
+Even if you can only schedule your pod on the worker node, you can access the node's kubelet creds, you can create mirror pods in any namespace, and you can access any secret mounted within any pod on the node you are on, and then use it to gain access to other namespaces or to create new cluster role bindings.

 ## HostPID and Privileged
 [hostPID + privileged](yaml/priv-and-hostpid/README.md)